 You can also download a sample limited company VAT invoice here.

-If you’re not supplying professional services (i.e. where you charge by the hour/day), simply change the columns to suit the type of product or service your provide to customers / clients.
+If you’re not supplying professional services (i.e. where you charge by the hour/day), simply change the columns to suit the type of product or service you provide to customers/clients.

-Visit the HMRC site for details on what a VAT invoice must include, by law.
+Visit the GOV site for details on what a VAT invoice must include, by law.

 - Integro Accounting - 6 months fixed fee accountancy service half price!